BreezyPixels — KarmaCaptain Reddit marketing client

 Standard retainer starts at $10,000/month — confirmed on your strategy call.

 No long-term contract.
-Pay monthly.
-Stop whenever.
+Billed monthly, cancel whenever.

 What you walk away with